 Absolute Moves move from the Current Position (A) to a given position (B).
 (The SMD23E2 or SMD24E2 calculates the direction and number of steps needed to move to the given position and moves that number of steps.)
 A trapezoidal profile is shown to the right, but Absolute Moves can also generate triangular profiles.
 The command's Target Position can be in the range of $\pm 8,388,607$ counts.
-The move will be clockwise if the Target Position is greater than the Current Position and counter-clockwise if the Target Position.
+The move will be clockwise if the Target Position is greater than the Current Position and counter-clockwise if the Target Position is less than the Current Position.